Jacob-Friesen/obscurejs/README.md

 * [stub.js](http://obscurejavascript.tumblr.com/post/137969738765/simple-asynchronous-javascript-stubs): A simple one function method of stubbing functions including asynchronous ones.
 * [stringify.js](http://obscurejavascript.tumblr.com/post/143697853679/pretty-printing-in-javascript): How to use stringify to pretty print JavaScript objects in a customizable way.
 * [tap.js](http://obscurejavascript.tumblr.com/post/151574254573/tap-and-thru-in-javascript): How to use the tap and thru methods to customize chained behavior and make debugging much easier.
+* [timing.js](#): The various ways of timing function calls in JavaScript.
+Starting with the oldest methods.
 * [quickObj.js](http://obscurejavascript.tumblr.com/post/144766469500/faster-object-mocking-with-quick-object-in): A recursive function to quickly create high depth objects for unit and other tests.
 * [void.js](http://obscurejavascript.tumblr.com/post/138877228983/void-in-javascript): Uses of the void keyword.
 Best understood in conjunction with the blog post in this case.
 * [zipObj.js](http://obscurejavascript.tumblr.com/post/142586570436/zipping-objects-in-javascript): A function that maps a list of keys to a list of values.
 This shows an example of why that is important.